bihealth/sodar-core-legacy/docs/source/index.rst

 There is two ways:

-front to back
+Front to Back
   If you have the time and patience, reading the whole manual will teach you everything.

-jump around (recommended)
+Jump Around (recommended)
-  Start with :ref:`for-the-impatient`, skim over the summary of each app, and explore what interests you most.
+  Start with :ref:`for_the_impatient`, skim over the summary of each app, and explore what interests you most.

 What's inside SODAR Core?